Top 10 Advantages of a Hybrid Cloud Solution

 - Reap the cost and efficiency benefits of public cloud services

 - Set the stage for a smooth future growth trajectory

-In this week’s blog post, we explore the top ten strategic business advantages driving the adoption of hybrid cloud solutions in 2021 and why your organization should get on board.
+We’ll explore the top ten strategic business advantages of hybrid cloud solutions and why your organization should get on board.

 A hybrid cloud solution is one that combines private cloud infrastructure with one or more public cloud services.
 Hybrid clouds may also include on-premise infrastructure and data centers, colocation infrastructure, and managed colocation or data hosting services.

 A defining feature of hybrid cloud systems is that they allow for workload and data portability and application orchestration across multiple computing environments.
 Hybrid cloud solutions empower enterprise organizations to coordinate workloads between connected environments, orchestrate processes across multiple applications, and exercise greater control and governance over IT systems and resources.

 What are the Most Common Uses of a Hybrid Cloud Solution?

 Over the past decade, hybrid cloud solutions have allowed organizations to create a competitive advantage for themselves by accessing higher performance capabilities and services on-demand than they would be able to build out in their data centers.
 Typical use cases for hybrid cloud include:

 - Ease into Cloud Migration: Organizations are implementing hybrid cloud solutions to support the migration of on-premise data and application workloads into the cloud, with objectives that include lowering costs, increasing IT efficiency, and reducing time-to-market for new products and services.

 - Optimize Workload Resources: Organizations can use hybrid cloud systems to leverage the optimal computing environment for every workload.
 Process complex workloads in the public cloud where additional capacity is low-cost and easy to access, but keep your simpler workloads on-prem or in private cloud infrastructure.